thegetty/bronze-guidelines/content/vocabulary/chiseling.md

 ---
 title: chiseling
-weight: 470
+weight: 480
 type: page
 layout: vocabulary
 toc: false
 menu: false
-definition: Act of using a chisel and hammer to remove metal.
+definition: "Act of using a chisel and hammer to remove metal.
 With each strike of the hammer the tool jumps, often leaving a visible “step.”
-Chiseling may be part of either fettling or chasing.
+Chiseling may be part of either fettling or chasing."
 ---

 <div class="backmatter">